---- — State Rep. Mike Karickhoff has authored five bills and co-authored five more for the 2014 legislative session.

 A survey of 452 registered voters discovered 61 percent were in favor of some sort of township merger, Lushin told us in 2011.
 And 35 percent of those advocating consolidation supported reducing townships within school districts.

-Though we believe Howard County easily could coordinate fire protection, maintain the cemeteries and take care of poor relief, we recognize Hoosiers vote from their front porches.
+Though we believe Howard County easily could coordinate fire protection, maintain cemeteries and take care of poor relief, we recognize Hoosiers vote from their front porches.

 If their trash gets collected, if their streets get paved and plowed, they believe all is right with the world.
 As evidenced by the study committee survey, consolidating our townships appears more palatable to voters than the elimination of township government altogether.